Vix1209/archinterior/README.md

 # Archinterior

-A single page applications aimed at showcasing architectural and interior design prowess.
+A single-page application created with HTML, CSS and vanilla Javascript

-A suitable portfolio site demo, perfect for interior designers, realtors and architects.
+Aimed at showcasing architectural and interior design prowess, a suitable portfolio site demo, perfect for interior designers, realtors and architects.